How to Get an Illinois Driver’s License?

 The Road Test

 You may be required to take a road test.
 You will need to own or borrow a car to take the road test.
-It is also important that the vehicle is properly insured, and you bring a copy of the insurance at the road test.
+It is also essential that the vehicle is appropriately insured, and you bring a copy of the insurance at the road test.
 You can book your Illinois road test by calling or visiting your local Secretary of State Office.
 It is helpful that you schedule your road test in advance.
 The most important skill you need to show in a road test is your ability to drive safely.
 Among others, you will need to show seat belt safety awareness, parking skills, and the ability to understand and obey traffic signals.
-The bottom line is if you prepare for the process involving getting an Illinois Driver’s License, it should not be a stressful experience.
+The bottom line is that if you prepare for the process of getting an Illinois Driver’s License, it should not be a stressful experience.